 Habitat: Forest edge, hillsides, parks, wastelots, and other disturbed sites.

-Origin: Introduced; native to Europe and Africa
+Origin: Introduced from Europe and northern Africa

 Growth Duration: Perennial

 Strong, woody, climbing vine to 20 m. long.

 Leaves pinnately compound with 5 narrowly to broadly ovate-cordate leaflets 3-6 cm. long, entire or shallowly 3-lobed.